carteras/ucssc_public/Robotics and Mechatronics -  M/T2/morse code/readme.md

 ## You will learn
 * How to use the LED light
-* How to create a function wto
+* How to create a function
+* How to reuse code with a function
 ## Topic

 ### Making a light